flybywiresim/docs/docs/dev-corner/qa-process.md

     - PRs with "QA Not Required" should not be tested.

 !!! tip "Tip: Projects"
     You may notice of the section for "Awaiting Actions", this section typically means the PR has been approved and is waiting to be merged.
-You do not have to test these PRs as they will find their way on the development version of the aircraft shortly.
+You do not have to test these PRs as they will find their way to the development version of the aircraft shortly.

 ## How to get PR Builds